Where to hunt East African Impala

 Learn more from our blog story

 It can be hard for a beginner to calculate a budget for an African hunting adventure.
 Some of the prices seem too good to be true, others may sound prohibitively expensive.
 Most outfitters list only “daily rates” and “trophy fees”, sometimes a “package tour”.
 There’s a long list of things that are “not included” in these costs, and some that are not even mentioned there (like air fare).
-What are the “other costs” and how much can the total price of the trip come down to?August 17, 2017 All said and done: What’s the bottom line for an average South African hunt?
+What are the “other costs” and how much can the total price of the trip come down to?17 Aug 2017 All said and done: What’s the bottom line for an average South African hunt?

 When to hunt East African Impala?

 Typically, the best time for Impala hunting is the rut, which usually takes place in May.
 However, the hunting season in Tanzania doesn’t start until July.
-Any part of the Tanzanian hunting season is good for plains game hunting, but the end of the dry season, in September-October, is usually preferred.
+Any part of the Tanzanian hunting season is good for plains game hunting, but the end of the dry season, in August-November is usually preferred.

 Impala inhabits shrub and savannah type habitat where a hunter and the PH can see far to spot the animals, and yet there’s enough cover to stalk them.
 Their diurnal habits make Impala one of the best quarries for spot-and-stalk hunting.
 Hunters should be aware that Impala is a social creature, and the herd will get together in a tight group if alarmed.
 Here the hunter faces a risk that the bullet may go through the animal and hit another one that’s standing behind it, resulting in violation of hunting rules as the hunter may not have a permit for another Impala.